Protect Yourself – Updated April 2026

 11. You gamble to escape problems

-Using gambling as a way to handle negative emotions, stress, depression or loneliness.
-Gambling becomes an escape from reality.
+Using gambling to handle negative emotions, stress, depression, or loneliness — gambling becomes an escape from reality rather than entertainment.

 12. You gamble longer than intended

-Setting a time limit but still gambling for hours.
-Losing track of time when gambling.
+Setting a time limit but still gambling for hours, or completely losing track of time during gambling sessions.

 Do you recognize several of these signs?

 There is nothing to be ashamed of.
-Gambling problems are a common issue that affects people of all ages and backgrounds.
-The first step is acknowledging that there is a problem – and you have already taken that step by reading this page.
+Gambling problems are common and affect people of all ages and backgrounds.
+The first step is acknowledging there is a problem — and you have already taken that step.

-All licensed operators must offer these tools.
-Use them – they exist to protect you.
+All iGaming Ontario-licensed casinos are required to offer these tools.
+Use them — they exist to protect you.

 🛡️